-Providing turning lanes stop signs at intersections and parking areas is the most affordable and effective approach to improving safety along Highway 1 as well as potentially reducing traffic delays in Jenner, Bodega Bay, and at entrances to public beaches.
+Providing turning lanes at intersections and parking areas is the most effective approach to improving safety along Highway 1 as well as potentially reducing traffic delays in Jenner, Bodega Bay, and at entrances to public beaches.

-Other safety improvements proposed for Highway 1 are selective widening and road re-alignments; parking management, development and enforcement programs; and other types of road improvements such as roadway striping and marking, bicycle lanes and pedestrian ways.
-Improvements to Highway 1 such as construction of protected (class IV) bicycle paths or widening of shoulders will be necessary to construct portions of the Sonoma County segment of the California Coastal Trail (see discussion below).
+Other safety improvements proposed for Highway 1 are selective widening and road alignments; parking management, development and enforcement programs; and other types of road improvements such as roadway striping and marking, bicycle lanes and pedestrian ways.
+Improvements to Highway 1 such as construction of bicycle paths or widening of shoulders will be necessary to construct portions of the Sonoma County segment of the California Coastal Trail (see discussion below).

 Minor road improvements in the community of Bodega Bay will not relieve traffic congestion, and establishing a bypass route has proven infeasible.
-While capacity along this section of Highway 1 will remain inadequate limited, there are opportunities to improve pedestrian safety and reduce dependency on automobiles for local trips by adding pedestrian walkways, restricting turning movements across traffic, and reducing vehicle speeds.
+While capacity along this section of Highway 1 will remain inadequate, there are opportunities to improve pedestrian safety and reduce dependency on automobiles for local trips by adding pedestrian walkways, restricting turning movements across traffic, and reducing vehicle speeds.